FD Fan Analysis

 ✏️ Enter Data

-In addition to the air flow determined on the basis of the furnace's volumetric analysis (referring to cases where the fan delivers combustion air to a furnace), results on the vapor dew-point, and the mechanical and static efficiencies of the fan are also reported.
+Besides determining the air flow based on the furnace’s volumetric analysis—applicable to cases where the fan supplies combustion air to a furnace—the results also include the vapor dew point, along with the fan’s mechanical and static efficiencies.

 ✏️ Enter Data